sarahsupp/extreme_limits/README.md

 extreme_limits
 ==============

 **authors**: S.R.
 Supp, T.A.
-Cormier, C.H.
-Graham
-modified from P.A.
+Cormier, and C.H.
+Graham, modified from P.A.
 Beck

 R Code to run the analyses for the hummingbird extreme limits paper.